JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 Use the `Kotlin2JsCompile` and `KotlinCompileCommon` types for JS and common targets, respectively.

-### For all Kotlin compilation tasks
+## All Kotlin compilation tasks

-It is also possible to configure all of the Kotlin compilation tasks in the project:
+It is also possible to configure all the Kotlin compilation tasks in the project:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">